BigBlueButton: Guide for teachers

 Before the meeting

-To use BBB in your TC course, please contact the support team with a request to create a BBB activity in the respective TC course.
-As soon as the BBB activity is created, you as the teacher will see the activity in your TC course.
+To use BBB in your TC course, please contact the support team and ask us to create a BigBlueButton activity in your TeachCenter course.

-You can move, rename and adjust the BBB activity to your needs.
+You can then edit the activity as you like.
 If you want to change the settings of your BBB activity, turn on the course editing mode and click on edit > edit settings next to the activity as usual.

 You can reuse this BBB activity for the next sessions as well.

-By default, your BBB room is set up as a room/activity with recordings so you can record the meeting and make it available to the students via TUbe.
+By default, your BBB room is set up as a room/activity with recordings.
+You can record the conference and it will then be automatically uploaded to TUbe (see section about Recording).

-Here you can set that all participants are muted when they enter.
+You can also specify here that all participants are muted when they join.

-If you want to record the meeting, tick the box “Session can be recorded“.
+If you want to record your meeting later, make sure to check the box "Session may be recorded".

 - All registered participants